MrStahlfelge/gdx-backends/README.md

 libGDX 1.9.8 until we have a more recent stable and useable version.

 ### iOS
-- [ ] Adopt new devices and iOS 12 enhancements
 - [ ] Possibility to add new devices without changing the backend
-- [ ] Make it build against 1.9.8 and 1.9.9 core and ready to use for both versions

 ### GWT
 - [ ] Possibility to override default behaviour with own subclasses (DI light)
-- [ ] Adopt all fixes and enhancements that can be pulled to 1.9.8
 - [ ] [Switch to WebAudio](https://github.com/libgdx/libgdx/pull/4220)
 - [ ] [Integrate faster bootstrap](https://github.com/MonsterOfCookie/libGDXGwtHtmlExample)
 - [ ] Implement HttpResponse with byte[]
 - [ ] Fix sounds on mobile
 - [ ] Check density problems on mobile
 - [ ] Check fullscreen on mobile
-- [ ] Make it build against 1.9.8 and 1.9.9 core and ready to use for both version